MicrosoftDocs/OData-docs/Odata-docs/client/using-poco-classes.md

 ## Using with POCO's

-While developing, you may want to use OData Client without a code generation tool like _ODataConnectedService_.
+While developing, you may want to use the OData Client without a code generation tool like _ODataConnectedService_.
 In this case, one can still use the OData Client to access their service.

-In order to do this you simply extend the `DataServiceContext` class in your code and add some convenience methods as shown below:
+In order to do this you only need to extend the `DataServiceContext` class in your code and add some convenience methods as shown below:

 ```csharp
 // Person class with Odata annotations